Choosing your wedding venue: What to know before you book

 5. BANG FOR YOUR BUCK

 We love amenities, especially when they add to the fabulosity of your wedding day!
 Honestly, who doesn’t?!
 When venue shopping, find out what’s included in the price.
 For example, you believe you have found the perfect venue.
 It has everything you want- the perfect crystal chandeliers, beautiful ceiling to floor windows, an outdoor patio overlooking a lake, and enough space for the entertainment you want and all of your guests.
 Then you find out once you get to the office that you have to pay $5 per chair for the ceremony and $8 per chair for the upgraded Chiavari chairs for your reception.
-You cannot have the cake you want from your favorite bakery because the venue has a preferred bakery to choose from, and it’s a $3 per plate up-charge to use the gold rimmed chinaware- or else you get the plain white china.
+You cannot have the cake you want from your favorite bakery because the venue has a preferred bakery to choose from, and it’s a $3 per plate up-charge to use the gold rimmed chinaware- or else you get the plastic wear.
 There’s absolutely nothing wrong with any of this, however, know and understand what you’re paying for so there are no surprises.
 Or our motto is, if you have an amazing planner, anything is negotiable.

 6. DOES THE VENUE FULFILL YOUR VISION?